 Queen Anne of Denmark, Consort to James I decided that she needed a new hunting lodge in the latest style.
 The Queen’s House was built in the midst of the great Tudor palace of Greenwich.
 Nowadays it is the centre piece of the UNESCO World Heritage site in Greenwich.

-COVID 19 UPDATE: The Queen's House will reopen on 10 August 2020.
+COVID 19 UPDATE: The Queen's House will reopen on 17 May 2021, dining domes in the grounds open 7 - 31 May 2021.
 Entry remains free but tickets for entry must be prebooked.

 Queen’s House – the first Palladian Building in England

 Imagine, if you will, that Prince Philip took it into his head to build somewhere to rest and entertain friends whilst hunting.
 Not only that he wants the building to be in a brand new never seen before in England style.
 That is exactly what Anne of Denmark, consort of James I did.
 She commissioned Inigo Jones to build the first Palladian structure in England.
 Well it was the first to be started but construction stalled when the Queen died before even the first floor was complete making way for the Banqueting House in Whitehall to be the first completed English Palladian building.
 The completion of the Queen’s House was left to Queen Henrietta Maria, wife of Charles I.

 Tulip Staircase – not only an Instagram sensation

 Take a look at Instagram and pretty soon you will come across a shot of the Tulip Staircase at the Queen’s House.
 Looking up or looking down it doesn’t matter as it looks pretty spectacular either way.
 The staircase is not just just pretty set of steps it was the first geometric self supporting spiral staircase in Britain.
 That deep blue that the tulips are painted in is called Smalt.